 Most of the noise that comes from a level crossing is caused by vehicles crossing it.
+Noise is also generated by some of the safety alert equipment that is installed.
 Although we can sometimes reduce noise by making the crossing smoother, it can rarely be eliminated completely.

-Track alarms are vital for keeping passengers safe and they should only sound for a short time.
+Track alarms are vital for keeping passengers and our workforce safe and they should only sound for a short time.
 Please get in touch if you’re concerned about the noise being made by railway alarms.

 We need to provide safety warnings to people who are on or near the tracks – they’re a vital safety feature of trains that run on our network.
 However if you’re affected by train horns, please get in touch with us.

 Whistle boards are used at footpath crossings where pedestrians can’t see approaching trains.
 When the train passes a board, the driver must sound the horn so that pedestrians know a train is coming.
 Apart from in emergencies, drivers are instructed not to use horns at whistle boards between midnight and 6am.

 Although we’re trying to reduce the number of whistle boards, we can’t remove them where they help to keep pedestrians safe.

 Parliament has always recognised that railway operations can give rise to a degree of unavoidable noise and disturbance.
 For this reason section 122 of the Railways Act 1993 provides Network Rail and train operators with a statutory defence to proceedings for nuisance.
 Ordinarily this would cover claims alleging excessive noise or vibration.